Sphereon-SDK/blockchain-proof-sdk/java8-retrofit2/docs/RegistrationApi.md

 # **registerUsingLocation**
 > RegisterContentResponse registerUsingLocation(configName, streamLocations)

-Register content using a Stream Location from Storage API
+Register hash using the Storage API

-Register content by supplying a file or some other binary data.
-Hashing will be done on the server side
+Register a hash of file/blob by supplying a Stream location of the Storage API.
+This Stream Location maps to a location of a file/blob on some remote cloud storage.
+Hashing will be done on the server side Please note that the binary data itself will not be stored, only the hash.
+Use the registerUsingContent endpoint if you&#39;d like to store content

 ### Example
 ```java